Home or Abroad

 Learning is a complex process, and some students may require more time to retain information.
 It’s essential to maintain a positive attitude, even when you are having a ‘bad day’.
 Learn how to be fun, energetic, engaging, deliver constructive criticism and always praise achievements, regardless of their magnitude.

 Being a positive and happy teacher will attract students more than a neutral or unfriendly demeanor.
-If you aim to build your client list, prioritizing a positive persona is paramount.
+If you aim to build your client list, start building a positive persona.
 Find ways to encourage struggling students and adapt your teaching approach to accommodate their needs.

 Network with Other TEFL Teachers